federico-trotta/federico-trotta.github.io/docs/internal_documentation.md

 :alt: The structure of the internal documentation for Dectar created by Federico Trotta.
 :align: center

-*The internal documentation structure I created for Dectar.*
+*The internal documentation structure Federico Trotta created for Dectar.*
 ```

 - The articles are generally structured as step-by-step procedures, providing code or scripts as needed: